awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-tutorial-schema-download-binding.md

    It may take a few seconds for your download to begin\.
 The download file will be a zip file of code bindings for the language you selected\.

+1. Unzip the downloaded file and add it to your project\.

+   The downloaded package contains a README file that explains how to configure the package's dependencies in various frameworks\.

 Use these code bindings in your own code to help quickly build applications using this EventBridge event\.